crossplane/crossplane/design/design-doc-composition-functions.md

 The following functionality is out-of-scope for the beta implementation, but may be added in future.

-### Function Config Custom Resources
+### Function Input Custom Resources

-In the current alpha implementation of Functions, and this design, Function configuration is a custom-resource-like inline resource (i.e. an `x-kubernetes-embedded-resource`):
+In the current alpha implementation of Functions, and this design, Function input is a custom-resource-like inline resource (i.e. an `x-kubernetes-embedded-resource`):

 ```yaml